EleMisi/TinyProjects/README.md

 In this repository I collect my small works focused on different AI subjects.

-For each work you can find more information on my website (see below):
+For each work you can find more information on my website:

 ### Agent-based Simulation
 Hospital Reception -> https://eleonoramisino.altervista.org/hospital-reception/